 1. Learn the specific requirements for your major using the Academic Catalog or your Degree Plan to make sure you are taking classes you need to earn your degree.
 If you’re not sure of any requirement, talk to an advisor.

-2. Visit the Career Center website, or the Career and Transfer Center in J-201, to learn about your intended career field, take career assessments and gather career information, to make sure you are in the right major for your intended career goals.
+2. Visit the Career and Transfer Resources webpage or Counseling & Advising in Jefferson Hall (J-201), to learn about your intended career field, complete career assessments and gather career information, and to make sure you are in the right major for your intended career goals.

-3. Visit the Transfer Center website, or the Career and Transfer Center in J-201, to get an idea of which transfer schools offer degrees in your major.
+3. Visit the Career and Transfer Resources webpage or Counseling & Advising in Jefferson Hall (J-201), to learn which transfer schools offer degrees in your major.
 Students are encouraged to identify their transfer major and possible transfer schools by the end of 30 credits.

 1. Do I know what is required of my major?
 If not, check your Degree Plan or the Academic Catalog.
 If you are unsure of any requirement, talk to an advisor.

 2. If I plan to transfer, have I learned about the schools I am interested in?
-Research is the key!
-Check out the Transfer Center website to do research online, or stop by the Career and Transfer Center, located in J-201, to pick up brochures, applications and other materials.
-Talk to admissions reps from different colleges each week in the Recruiter's Corner in J-201.
-Make plans to attend Transfer Day each semester, and sign up for one of the FREE "Friday Field Trips" to regional schools like University of Maryland, Towson, Salisbury, and more!
+Research is the key.
+Check out the Career and Transfer Resources webpage or Counseling & Advising located in Jefferson Hall (J-201), to pick up brochures, applications and other materials.
+Talk to admissions reps from different colleges who periodically recruit students in the Student Center lobby near the Cougar Grille.
+Make plans to attend Transfer Day each semester.
 If you still need help, call 301.846.2594 to make an appointment to see the transfer counselor.

 Here’s your TO DO list to get to the next milestone: